-But what it might lack in taste and texture, it more than makes up for in nutrients.
-A member of the cabbage family, broccoli is packed with fiber and vitamins.
+But this verdant veggie is packed with nutrients.
+A member of the cabbage family, broccoli is has lots of fiber and vitamins.
 One cup has as much vitamin C as an orange.
 It's also always easy to find year round in supermarkets, which means that you can use it whenever you want.
-Lately, people are coming around to the tree-like veggie — in Australia, broccoli coffee is even a thing ... and yes, they're called brocco-lattes.
+Lately, people are coming around to the tree-like veggie — in Australia, broccoli coffee is even a thing, and yes, they're called brocco-lattes.

 But just because we consume a lot of it, doesn't mean we're cooking it correctly.
 In fact, one of the primary excuses picky eaters have for not liking broccoli boils down to the way it's been cooked.

-Most recently, she's been developing vegan dishes for the Four Seasons Hotel Punta Mita but in her 38 years she's eaten a lot of greens.
-"I've been plant-based since 7 years old," said Durso, who loves the flavor, color, crunch and nutrients provided by broccoli.
-"My parents use to call broccoli 'trees.'"
-One of her favorite ways to eat broccoli is with dipping sauces, including a cashew nacho cheese.
-Still, the first step to enjoying broccoli, is making sure you're buying the right crowns.
+"I've been plant-based since [I was] 7 years old," said Durso, who loves the flavor, color, crunch and nutrients provided by broccoli.
+"My parents used to call broccoli 'trees.'"
+One of her favorite ways to eat broccoli is with dipping sauces, including a cashew-nacho cheese.

-Whether pureed into soups, sauteed in a stir fry, or simply seasoned, broccoli is a wonderful staple to add to your diet.
-Here are Durso's five fool-proof ways to cook broccoli.
+Whether pureed into soups, sautéed in a stir fry or simply seasoned with salt and pepper, broccoli is a wonderful staple to add to your diet.
+Here are Durso's five foolproof ways to cook broccoli.

 How to steam broccoli

 - Bring a pan of water to a boil.
 There should be about 1 inch of water.
 Add the florets to the pan when the water starts bubble.

 - Cover the pot.